 Similarly, you’d choose a VPS when your website needs a dedicated private server, allowing it to remain unaffected by the occurrences of surrounding websites.
 You get resources dedicated to your website, allowing you the ability to scale at your wish.

 You’d choose a shared server when you want to save the costs of hosting your website, and you’re fine with sharing RAM, space, speed, bandwidth and other capabilities.
-However, shared servers have benefits too, so you need to pick the one that’s most appropriate for you.
+When deciding the way to go, we recommend looking into the different operating systems available for shared hosting.
+One aspect worth taking into account is the overall enhanced security of working with the best Linux hosting.

 It all makes sense, doesn’t it?